deifyinfocommsolutions/invoiceninja_dfy/README.md

-# invoiceninja_dfy
-InvoiceNinja Integration Solution for iBeads
+# Deify Infocomm Solutions Custom Integration for Accounts for Debian Stretch